Join Our CSA

 Massaro Community Farm welcomes interns to work with staff and board members on projects that allow you to grow and learn, while working to fulfill the mission of the farm: Keep Farming; Feed People; Build Community.
 Some interns have the potential to receive a stipend depending on the scope and length of their engagement with the farm.
 Interested applicants should send a resume and cover letter/email to ED Caty Poole (email@example.com).
 Please be specific about what you are interested in and how you and we can mutually benefit from your internship.
 See the descriptions below for details.

-Description: Massaro Community Farm is building its roster of farm-based programming, which currently includes farm field trips, a summer camp, and farm workshops for youth and adults.
-The education intern would work closely with the farm’s program coordinator to research, develop and organize educational materials.
-Interns will also be invited to Education Committee meetings and to participate in farm events.
-This is a 10-12 week internship, start and end times somewhat flexible, and can run during Spring, Summer or Fall.
-Education interns have the added potential to be hired on a per diem basis to work at the farm for its farm based educational activities, such as field trips, throughout the season.
+Description: Massaro Community Farm is building its roster of farm-based programming, which currently includes farm field trips, a summer program, and farm workshops for youth and adults.
+The education intern would work closely with the farm’s education director to develop and organize educational materials and assist with programs.
+Interns will also be invited to meetings and to participate in farm events.
+This is a 10-12 week internship, start and end times are flexible, and can run during Spring, Summer or Fall.
+Education interns have the added potential to be hired on a part-time basis to work leading field trips and other activities.